diffblue/gitlab/doc/development/gitlab_flavored_markdown/specification_guide/index.md

 1. File paths or names
 1. Random values

-This means that in order for the [Markdown snapshot testing](#markdown-snapshot-testing) to work properly, these differences must be accounted for in a way that ensures the tests are reliable, and always behave the same across different test runs or environments.
+For the [Markdown snapshot testing](#markdown-snapshot-testing) to work properly, you must account for these differences in a way that ensures the tests are reliable, and always behave the same across different test runs or environments.

-To account for these differences, there is a process called "**_normalization_**".
+To account for these differences, there is a process called **_normalization_**.
 Normalization allows custom regular expressions with
 [_capturing groups_](https://ruby-doc.org/core-3.1.2/Regexp.html#class-Regexp-label-Capturing)
 to be applied to two different versions of HTML or JSON for a given Markdown example,